The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 ProductVersion string PE resource ProductVersion

 LinkDate string or FILETIME PE TimeDateStamp Attacker-controlled.
-Group by, do not date by.
+Group by it, do not date by it.

 BinaryType string pe32, pe64, pe32_arm64, pe32_managed, ...
 Filter for native PE when threat hunting.